-Jamaica's Cabinet is to be commended for its 2013 decision to amend the CCPA to remove the possibility of incarceration as a response to children's behavioural difficulties.
-It is worrisome, however, that more than two years have passed since this decision was reached, and the matter still has not been brought before Jamaica's Parliament, much less enacted into law.
+Jamaica is to be commended for the 2013 decision of its prior Cabinet to amend the CCPA to remove the possibility of incarceration as a response to children's behavioural difficulties.
+It is worrisome, however, that more than three years have passed since this decision was reached, and the matter still has not been brought before Jamaica's Parliament, much less enacted into law.

-We urge the Human Rights Committee to include the issues raised in this report in its List of Issues for Jamaica.
+We urge the Human Rights Committee to address the issues raised in this report in its dialogue with the State during the State review process.
 It is our hope that, with the encouragement of the Human Rights Committee, Jamaica will move forward expeditiously to enact the proposed amendment into law and to provide these children and their families with the supportive services that they so deeply need.